siminsadanandan/killercoda-scenarios/xk6-browser-demo/intro.md

 Reference: <https://k6.io/docs/javascript-api/xk6-browser/get-started/installation/>

-*Wait for the presetup task to complete, you will see *Completed setup task* in the console screen*
+*Wait for the pre-setup task to complete, you will see __Completed setup task__ in the console screen*